-All spills must be cleaned up in a timely manner in accordance with the RDRAA Environmental Policy.
+All spills must be cleaned up in a timely manner.
 An acceptable clean-up time will depend on an assessment of:

 - operational requirements. - the spill's threat to the environment or safety.

 Appropriate actions must be taken to ensure the safety of all apron users until the apron is returned to a safe operating condition.
 If, in the opinion of the DAO, or designate, the operator or agent is not addressing the situation promptly and/or correctly, the DAO will cause the spill (including de-icing fluids) to be cleaned up and the cost will be the responsibility of the party creating/causing the spill.